Timmmm/timmmm.github.io/riscv-vector/index.md

 Since vector instructions may take a long time, they can be interrupted mid-instruction by interrupts or memory exceptions.
 In this case implementations have the option to set `vstart` to a non-zero value, which means when the vector instruction is started again it won't start from element 0; it will start from element `vstart`.

-`vstart` is a normal read/write CSR, but it is not intended to be written by software (except maybe setting it to 0); normally it is written by hardware on trap.
+`vstart` is a normal read/write CSR, but it is not intended to be written with arbitrary non-zero values by software; normally it is written by hardware on trap.
+Software can safely write 0 to it to completely restart operations, and it can also be saved/restored on context switches.
+Writing an arbitrary non-zero value may raise an illegal-instruction exception because hardware is not required to support all values (e.g. some hardware may not support `vstart` at all and only allow 0 to be written).

 Not all instructions can have a non-zero `vstart` - e.g. it doesn't make any sense for reductions so they require it to be 0 and don't change it on traps.